GENIVI/meta-ivi/README.md

 Please see the MAINTAINERS file for information on contacting the maintainers of this layer, as well as instructions for submitting patches.

+You may in addition influence future meta-ivi development.
+For that take a look at the meta-ivi Trello board at https://trello.com/b/HplBZa2l and vote.

 Layer dependencies
 ------------------